A Comprehensive Guide to Staining Concrete Pavers: Step-by-Step Instructions and Helpful Tips

 For optimal results when staining concrete pavers, a concrete stain with a high pigment concentration is recommended.
 A prime example is Portico™ Paver Stain, which is a highly saturated exterior concrete stain designed specifically for coloring concrete pavers.
 This semi-transparent stain can be applied over previously stained and sealed concrete pavers, adding a tint to the surface while still allowing the texture to show through.
 Unlike paint, Portico™ Paver Stain is not opaque and will not cover up the existing texture of the pavers.

-Project Showcase: Efflorescence Removal and Revitalization of a Red Brick Patio with Portico Stain
+Efflorescence Removal and Revitalization of a Brick Paver Patio

 When faced with an old brick patio marked with efflorescence and cement grout damage, a savvy homeowner opted for a revitalization using Portico Milano Red and Pumpkin stains.
 An important first step in this project was the removal of efflorescence, a common issue many homeowners struggle with.
 To tackle this, the patio underwent a thorough high-pressure spraying process which effectively eliminated the efflorescence and prepared the surface for staining.